Friar Laurence: Metre

 Shakespeare uses a variety of poetic forms throughout the play.
 He begins with a 14-line prologue in the form of a Shakespearean sonnet, spoken by a Chorus.
 Most of Romeo and Juliet is, however, written in blank verse and much of it in strict iambic pentameter, with less rhythmic variation than in most of Shakespeare's later plays.
 In choosing forms, Shakespeare matches the poetry to the character who uses it.
 Friar Laurence, for example, uses sermon and sententiae forms and the Nurse uses a unique blank verse form that closely matches colloquial speech.

 Portrayals

 In 1968 the part of Friar Lawrence was played by Milo O'Shea in Romeo and Juliet.
 In 1996, the role was played by Pete Postlethwaite in Romeo + Juliet.

+The West Side Story (1961) character Doc fills a similar role to Friar Lawrence; Doc was played by Ned Glass.
+In the 2021 version, that role was rewritten for Rita Moreno as Doc's widow.

+The role of Friar Laurence in Romeo & Juliet (2013 film) was played by Paul Giamatti.